konklone/congress-android/README.md

 Then, release work:

 * Check keys.xml:
-  - is api_endpoint pointing to production?
+  - is pro_publica_api_endpoint pointing to production?
   - are all debug flags set to false?
 * Produce signed APK version
 * Take any screenshots needed to replace outdated ones